 Continuing shortage in housing in the Netherlands drives growth and opportunities in financing residential real estate.
 International opportunities in "Living" are driven by strong fundamentals as urbanization, housing affordability, rental demand and demographic shifts, and provides opportunities going forward.
+However, competition in this asset class is fierce driving spreads to lower levels in all geographies.

-Infrastructure
+Digital Infrastructure